anqichen9856/CarparkFrontend/README.md

     sudo npm install http-server -g
     http-server
     ```
+    If `npm` command is not found, install Node.js at https://nodejs.org/en/download/
 5. Open your browser (Chrome preferred) and go to the IP and port on which your server has started
 6. You can now try out the carpark availability system